 - Reverse rotational direction of radiator or condenser fan.

-Please don’t forget to share on your social network, if you like it please also hit the like button….
+Please share it on your social network someone else might get benefitted, if you like it please also hit the like button….